Naked Gun 33 1/3: The Final Insult: Related litigation

 An image used on the promotional poster for the film parodies a famous portrait photograph by Annie Leibovitz which was featured on the August 1991 cover of Vanity Fair magazine.
 The original photograph showed a pregnant, nude Demi Moore, and the parody photograph showed Leslie Nielsen in a similar pose.
-Leibovitz sued Paramount for copyright infringement; the Second Circuit deemed the use to be protected under fair use because of its transformative parodic purpose.
+Leibovitz sued Paramount for copyright infringement; the Second Circuit deemed the use to be protected under the fair use parody clause.

-Cancelled fourth movie
+Legacy sequel

-In 2009 it was revealed that a fourth movie starring Leslie Nielsen was coming out as a direct-to-TV sequel, and that it was going to be about Frank train a young rookie.
+Although 33⅓: The Final Insult was intended to be the final installment, in 2009, it was revealed that a fourth film starring Leslie Nielsen was coming out as a direct-to-TV sequel, and that it was going to be about Frank training a young rookie.
 The film was given the title The Naked Gun 4: Rhythm of Evil.
-The script was apparently thought to be really funny but, but due to financial reasons, it was canned back in 2009.
+The script was thought to be very funny, but due to financial reasons, it was canceled in 2009.
 The script was written by Alan Spencer.
 The original writers of the first movie, the Zucker-Abrahams-Zucker team tried to stop it from happening.
-According to Alan Spencer, he signed on to write the film as a “rescue mission” to save an inferior sequel from happening.
+According to Alan Spencer, he signed on to write the film as a "rescue mission" to save an inferior sequel from happening.
 The script impressed the Paramount folks and online reviewers so much that it was briefly shifted to the theatrical department.
-Spencer wrote a sizable role for Leslie Nielsen, who would be passing the torch to a new generation on incompetent cops, but Paramount asked him to reduce the part to a cameo for budgetary reasons and then decided to remove Nielsen's character altogether.
-Spencer then left the project when he was asked to take Nielsen's character out, and the movie never got made.
+Spencer wrote a sizable role for Leslie Nielsen, who would be passing the torch to a new generation of incompetent cops, but Paramount asked him to reduce the part to a cameo for budgetary reasons and then decided to remove Nielsen's character altogether.
+Spencer then left the project when he was asked to take Nielsen's character out, and the film never got made.

-Since 2013 Paramount has been working on a reboot of the franchise.
+Starting in 2013, Paramount worked on a reboot of the franchise, including one iteration that featured Ed Helms as Frank with a script by Thomas Lennon and Robert Ben Garant.
+An eventual fourth movie, The Naked Gun starring Liam Neeson as Frank Drebin Jr., was released on August 1, 2025.